magicbell/magicbell-js/packages/magicbell/README.md

 This package provides a convenient interface to query the [MagicBell](https://magicbell.com) API.
 Note that as some methods depend on your secret key, this SDK is not to be used in browsers.

+> **Note**
+>
-> note: This package is in early release and is subject to change.
+> This package is in early release and is subject to change.
 TypeScript is supported, but api responses are untyped at the moment.
 We'll add types before we reach v1.0.0.

 ## Requirements